aguilarcarboni/monthly/README.md

-# Bill Tracker
+# Monthly

 ## Software Engineering

 ### Description

-This project is a web application that does stuff!
+This project is a bill tracker application that allows users to track their bills and expenses.
+Has a fully local SQLite database, a fully functional flask API with CRUD operations for bills and expenses, and a fully functional React frontend that allows users to view, add, edit, and delete bills and expenses along with a fully functional authentication system using NextAuth.

 ### Prerequisites